benjamin-wilkins/treasure-in-hiding/ch-1.md

 "If you'll stop being so impatient."

-Inside was an empty notebook labled 'EXPEDITION LOG', a pair of binoculars, a long length of rope and a couple of heavy duty tarpaulins.
+Inside was an empty notebook labled '`EXPEDITION LOG`', a pair of binoculars, a long length of rope and a couple of heavy duty tarpaulins.
 No-none spoke for a moment.
 Elsie, age 6, was the first to break the silence.

 "But what do we do with it?" she asked, clearly puzzled.